Tesla's battery approach vs. others: Teardown video breaks it down

 As other automakers have launched competing electric cars, Tesla has managed to maintain an advantage in several key areas, including batteries.
-This teardown video provides a glimpse at how Tesla's battery approach differs from that of rivals.

 Sandy Munro, of Munro & Associates, has been conducting a teardown of a Tesla Model Y. This time, he tackled the battery pack.